nikobraztsov/abm-secularization/README.md

 ## Reference

 Obraztsov, N. A. Network Topology as a Buffer Against Secularization: Structural Mechanisms in Agent-Based Models.
-Working paper.
-Accepted for presentation at the 8th European Conference on Social Networks (EUSN 2026), Linköping University, Norrköping, Sweden.